 While it makes no sense to transform a series of photographs of a real museum into a digital replica of it, there are also activities and exhibitions which similarly makes no sense to transform into physical entities, because were born and still are eminently digital.

 I have to admit that, these days, our technological development is still well far from being able to offer a truly virtual experience, and the promising technology developed in the early-90s has not evolved, we may say it somehow regressed indeed.
-Nevertheless, I am rather confident that there will be museums which will realize the new possibilities of becoming truly virtual again, some day.
+Nevertheless, I am rather confident that there will be museums which will realize the new possibilities of becoming truly virtual again, someday.

-I do not expect IT companies to devise a complete new array of devices and programs only to create stunning virtual museums.
-Yet, flexible paper-like displays so large we could wrap around us, gesture-based smart interfaces, ultrasonics feedback devices, free 3D “digital-clay” modelers, and more, could be commercially available in a reasonable amount of time, at least because the notoriously profitable market of mobile communication could be interested in gradually implementing some of such techniques.
+I do not expect IT companies to devise a completely new array of devices and programs only to create stunning virtual museums.
+Yet, flexible paper-like displays so large we could wrap around us, gesture-based smart interfaces, ultrasonics feedback devices, free 3D “digital-clay” modelers, and more, could be commercially available in a reasonable amount of time, at least because the notoriously profitable market for mobile communication could be interested in gradually implementing some of such techniques.
 Quite ironically, the next generation of virtual museums could be a secondary consequence of one of the most mundane technological businesses around.

 The flexible OLED display presented by LG in 2014

 Yet, the crucial point is that virtual museums should never replace physical ones.
-We all live in an increasingly virtual world, and the experience of interacting through our physical body with a physical venue – maybe in another country where people speak a different language, wear different clothes, and eat different food – will be increasingly priceless.
+We all live in an increasingly virtual world, and the experience of interacting through our physical body with a physical venue – may be in another country where people speak a different language, wear different clothes, and eat different food – will be increasingly priceless.

-The “Sensorium” installation, featured at Tate Britain in 2015, adopted a touchless device, based on a ultrasound technology developed by the University of Bristol, to provide interaction and tactile sensation without actually coming into contact with a physical surface; photo by Joe Humphrys/Tate Photography
+The “Sensorium” installation, featured at Tate Britain in 2015, adopted a touchless device, based on an ultrasound technology developed by the University of Bristol, to provide interaction and tactile sensation without actually coming into contact with a physical surface; photo by Joe Humphrys/Tate Photography

 7) UNESCO, Text of the Convention for the Safeguarding of the Intangible Cultural Heritage, 17 October 2003, Paris, France